 In this section we consider ILC upgrade paths beyond 1 TeV using Superconducting RF cavities with improved performance.
+The R&D program for Superconducting RF presented in Sec.
+4.3 supported interim goals that would be applied to extensions of the ILC to 500 GeV and 1 TeV, but it also included more ambitious goals with even higher accelerating gradients.
+In this section, we will discuss how the advances we foresee could be used to design stages of the ILC at much higher energies.
 We will discuss extensions in energy (1) to 2 TeV and (2) to 3 TeV, depending on the needs of high energy physics.
-When costs are estimated, these are quoted in ILC currency units, 1 ILCU = 1 US using 2012 prices (see Sec.
-4.1.6).
+When costs are estimated, these are quoted in ILC currency units, 1 ILCU = \$ 1 US using 2012 prices (see Sec.
+4.1.7).

-- 1. From 1 TeV to 2 TeV, the design will be based on: - (a) Gradient advances of Nb cavities to 55 MV/m anticipated from on-going SRF R&D on Nb structures discussed in Sec.
-4.3. - (b) Radically new travelling wave (TW) superconducting structures [117, 118, 119] optimized for effective gradients of 70+ MV/m, along with a 100% increase in R/Q (discussed in more detail in Sec.
-4.3.).
-The large gain in R/Q has a major beneficial impact on the refrigerator heat load, the RF power, and the AC operating power. - 2.
-From 1 TeV to 3 TeV based on - (a) Radically new travelling wave (TW) superconducting structures [117, 118, 119] optimized for effective gradients of 70+ MV/m, along with 100% increase in R/Q. The large gain in R/Q has a major beneficial impact on heat load, RF power, and the AC operating power. - (b) 80 MV/m gradient potential for Nb3Sn [121] with a Q of 1×10^{10} , based on extrapolations from high power pulsed measurements on single cell Nb3Sn cavities.
+1. From 1 TeV to 2 TeV, the design will be based on:

+- (a) Gradient advances of Nb cavities to 55 MV/m anticipated from on-going SRF R&D on Nb structures discussed in Sec.
+4.3. - (b) Radically new travelling wave (TW) superconducting structures [118, 119, 120] optimized for effective gradients of 70+ MV/m, along with a 100% increase in R/Q (discussed in more detail in Sec.
+4.3).
+In addition, we expect Q improvements to $3 \times 10^{10}$ from continued R&D on N-doping and mid-T baking approaches which already reach higher Q's at medium gradients.
+The large gain in R/Q has a major beneficial impact on the refrigerator heat load and the AC operating power.

+2. From 1 TeV to 3 TeV based on

+- (a) Radically new travelling wave (TW) superconducting structures [118, 119, 120] optimized for effective gradients of 70+ MV/m, along with 100% increase in R/Q. The large gain in R/Q has a major beneficial impact on heat load and the AC operating power. - (b) 80 MV/m gradient potential for Nb3Sn [122] with a Q of $1 \times 10^{10}$ , based on extrapolations from high power pulsed measurements on single cell Nb3Sn cavities.
 Further, the operating temperature is 4.2 K instead of 2 K.